Camp Info and Frequently Asked Questions:

 This list is not conclusive.
 Refer to Canada's border crossing page for things that are banned BORDER CROSSING INFO

-*U.S. Cash or checkbook for paying balance/excursions/souvenirs/etc. (credit card accepted but 3.5% fee)
+U.S. Cash or checkbook for paying balance/souvenirs/tips etc. (Credit card accepted for fee)

-* Alcohol (first bottle/case per person is duty free)
+Alcohol (first bottle/case per person is duty free) and paying duty is less costly than purchasing in Canada

-*Food (you can purchase that in Canada or bring up most items)
+Food (you can purchase that in Canada or bring up most items from the states)

 Things you DO NOT Need to bring as they will be provided in the cabin: